 - Unsafe Driving: This includes moving violations like speeding, reckless driving, and not using seat belts.

-- Hours-of-Service Compliance: This measures adherence to regulations regarding driving hours and rest periods.
+- Hours-of-Service Compliance: This measures adherence to driving hours and rest periods regulations.

 - Driver Fitness: This evaluates whether drivers have the required training, experience, and medical qualifications to operate commercial vehicles safely.